aeghosa/battle/readme.md

 # special gemfile `launchy`

 Launchy is here to make a common approach to launching external application from within ruby programs.
 However you need in your feature test: use Capybara's helper `save_and_open_page.`

+# using sessions

+A session is a short-term information store that lives on the server.
+It's very small, but it allows the server to store basic pieces of information, like the name of the current user, across multiple requests.
+In Sinatra, session is a Hash, and you can set values for its keys. session is most often used to store details of a logged in user.